jimmc414/1filellm/README.md

 - Text preprocessing, including compressed and uncompressed outputs, stopword removal, and lowercase conversion
 - Automatic copying of uncompressed text to the clipboard for easy pasting into LLMs
 - Token count reporting for both compressed and uncompressed outputs
+- XML encapsulation of output for improved LLM performance

 ## Data Flow Diagram